mattermost/docs/source/configure/manage-user-surveys.rst

       A single survey can be active at a time.
 If you already have an active survey running, you'll need to reschedule your new survey to start on a date after the current survey expires.
 Alternatively, you can end the active survey early by selecting **End survey**.

 2. **Survey expiry**: Specify how long the survey will be open to responses in days.
-3. **Exclude specific teams**: Specify teams that shouldn't receive the survey.
-The survey is sent to all teams if left blank.
+3. **Exclude specific teams**: Specify who will receive the survey.
+You can send the survey to all users, to all users on specific teams, or omit all users from specific teams.
 4. **Survey message text**: Customize the introductory message text users see when prompted to complete the survey.
 5. **Textual question**: (Optional) Specify a text-based question for the survey.
 6. Select **Save**.
 Your new survey is scheduled, and displays under **Active and past surveys** when the survey is shared with users.